Accounting courses

 As an internationally respected professional body, members of the Institute of Chartered Accountants of Scotland (ICAS) will have studied and trained for a number of years to attain chartered accountant (CA) status at Masters level.
 The length of time depends on the route taken and what stage you're at in your career.

-For instance, there's a direct-entry school leaver pathway to the chartered accountant qualification, which involves five years' training, while graduates from most degree backgrounds will engage in three years' training with an ICAS-approved employer and earn a salary.
+For instance, there's a direct-entry school leaver pathway to the chartered accountant qualification, which involves five years' training.
+Graduates from most degree backgrounds will engage in three years of training with an ICAS-approved employer and earn a salary.

-Experienced finance professionals can embark on three to five years of training, with flexible learning options available.
+Experienced finance professionals need to complete three to five years of training, with flexible learning options available.

-Finally, government-funded Level 7 apprenticeships for those living in either Scotland or England result in the ICAS CA qualification and involve one to three years' training.
+Finally, government-funded Level 7 apprenticeships for those living in either Scotland or England result in the ICAS CA qualification and involve one to three years of training.

 CIMA qualification